-WHEREAS, American Indian Day began in Virginia in 1987; recognition was expanded by the General Assembly to a week in 1988; and in 1996, the General Assembly expanded recognition to “Native American Indian Month” and the Wednesday immediately preceding Thanksgiving as a Day of Appreciation for American Indians in the Commonwealth of Virginia of each year; and
+WHEREAS, American Indian Day began in Virginia in 1987; and recognition was expanded by the General Assembly to a week in 1988; and in 1996, the General Assembly expanded recognition to “Native American Indian Month” and the Wednesday immediately preceding Thanksgiving as a Day of Appreciation for American Indians in the Commonwealth of Virginia each year; and

 WHEREAS, Native Americans have inhabited the land now known as the Commonwealth of Virginia since time immemorial; and

 WHEREAS, Native American men and women contribute to all areas of life in Virginia, including government, business, the arts, medicine, education, law enforcement, and the military; and

 WHEREAS, Virginia is home to 11 state-recognized Native American tribes: the Cheroenhaka (Nottoway), Chickahominy, Eastern Chickahominy, Mattaponi, Monacan, Nansemond, Nottoway, Pamunkey, Patawomeck, Rappahannock, and the Upper Mattaponi; and

 WHEREAS, on January 28, 2016, the Pamunkey Indian Tribe achieved federal recognition after a decades-long petition process; and

 WHEREAS, the Thomasina E. Jordan Indian Tribe of Virginia Federal Recognition Act of 2017 became law on January 29, 2018, extending federal recognition to six Virginia Indian tribes: Chickahominy Indian Tribe, Chickahominy Indians Eastern Division, Monacan Indian Nation, Nansemond Indian Nation, Rappahannock Tribe, and the Upper Mattaponi Indian Tribe; and